rinawasabi/advanced-web-dev/Final_Project/Project_phase_2.md

 ## 5. Basic structure and architecture
 The architecture follows a classic separation of concerns between frontend, backend, and database layers.
-The directory structure is organized to keep pages, components, and styles modular and maintainable.<br />
+The directory structure is organized to keep pages, components and styles modular and maintainable. <br />
-Frontend: Built with React, using functional components and hooks.
-Components are modularly separated into pages/ and components/ directories.
+Frontend: Components are modularly separated into pages/ and components/ directories.

 <pre> <code>
   ```
   src/
-  ├── components/     # Reusable UI components (e.g., RecipeCard)
+  ├── components/     # Reusable UI components (RecipeCard & Navibar)
   ├── pages/          # View-level components (e.g., AddRecipe, RecipeDetail)
   ├── styles/         # Custom CSS files
   ├── App.js          # Top-level layout and routing
   └── index.js        # Entry point of the React app
   ``` </code> </pre>

+Backtend:

 ## 6. Functionalities
 Based on the planned use cases, the functionalities below were implemented.